Ultimate Guide To WordPress RSS

 • Feed Type: Custom Post Type

-• Description: RSS feed that includes latest post entries for a custom type (e.g. book)
+• Description: Contains the latest posts for a custom type (e.g. book)

 • Example Feed: http://yourdomain.com/feed/?post_type=book

-Remember to promote your RSS feeds.
+It’s a good idea to let users know that they can subscribe to your RSS feeds.
 Place a ’subscribe to RSS’ button or link in a visible location …

-Keep in mind that online users will only subscribe to your content if you publish great content that informs, engages, and entertains.
-In other words, focus on providing your subscribers with high-quality information that can add value to their sites and benefit their visitors.
+Also, keep in mind that online users will only want to syndicate your content if your information is useful, educational, or highly entertaining.
+In other words, focus on providing your visitors with high-quality information that can add great value to their sites and benefit their users.

-Easily add content to your site and get other sites to syndicate your content using RSS feeds!
+Easily add content to your site and get online users to share your content with RSS!

-(Add content from other sites and get others to syndicate your content online using RSS feeds!)
+(Add someone else’s content and get other users to share your content using RSS feeds!)

 If you need help coming up with content ideas subscribe to our FREE content creation course using the form below: